 Is it better to hire or upskill for AI roles?

 Both approaches have a place.
-According to EY's 2025 Work Reimagined Survey, only 12% of employees receive sufficient AI training, and companies miss up to 40% of potential AI productivity gains due to talent strategy gaps.
-For core infrastructure roles (ML Engineer, MLOps), hire specialists.
-For AI-adjacent roles like product management or data analysis, upskilling existing employees is usually faster and more cost-effective.
+EY’s 2025 Work Reimagined Survey found that only 12% of employees receive sufficient AI training, and companies miss up to 40% of potential AI productivity gains due to talent strategy gaps.
+Core infrastructure roles - ML Engineer and MLOps - call for dedicated specialists.
+AI-adjacent positions like product management or data analysis are usually better served by upskilling existing employees, which is faster and more cost-effective.

 Build Your AI Engineering Hiring Pipeline Now

-The AI engineering talent market isn't getting easier.
-BLS projects data scientist employment to grow 34% through 2034, and the World Economic Forum estimates AI/ML specialist roles will expand 82% by 2030.
-Recruiters who build AI-specific sourcing playbooks now - targeting niche communities, offering competitive packages, and running fast interview processes - will fill these roles while competitors keep waiting.
+Conditions in the AI engineering talent market aren’t getting easier.
+BLS projects data scientist hiring to grow 34% through 2034, and the World Economic Forum estimates AI/ML specialist roles will expand 82% by 2030.
+Succeeding at hiring AI engineers requires a purpose-built playbook: niche sourcing channels, competitive compensation, and fast interview cycles.
+Recruiters who build that infrastructure now will fill these roles while competitors keep waiting.

 Key takeaways: